KaiBLI/IO-Modem/README.md

 ## Known Issues / Future Work
 - Additional logging/error handling is needed
 - The serial interface could be replaced with stdio or a socket, and common AT configuration options could be exposed as command line options
-- There is currently no support for receiving calls in d-modem.
+- There is currently no support for receiving calls in IO-Modem.

 Copyright 2021 Aon plc